 Many seniors don't realize that Original Medicare doesn't cover 100 percent of all medical expenses.
 Things like deductibles and dental care are extra and add up.
-Some estimates say the average retired couple ages 65 and over spends $295,000 on health care.1 While numbers like that might make your head spin at first glance, you can buy supplemental insurance to help alleviate some of those costs.
+Some estimates say the average retired couple ages 65 and over spends $295,000 on health care.1 While numbers like that might make your head spin at first glance, you can buy supplemental insurance to alleviate those costs.

 |Plan Features||Medigap||Medicare Advantage|

-|Cost||$20 to $500 per month, plan-dependent||$25 monthly average|
+|Cost||$20 to $500 per month, depending on plan||$25 monthly average|

-|Doctor and Hospital Visits Covered||Yes||Yes, varying by plan|
+|Doctor and hospital visits covered||Yes||Yes, varying by plan|

-|Enrollment Period||First six months after you turn 65 and are enrolled in Medicare A and B||At 65; Oct.
-15-Dec.
-7; Jan.
-1-March 31|
+|Enrollment period||First 6 months after you turn 65 and are enrolled in Medicare A and B||– Your initial enrollment period

-|Network Restrictions||Medicare SELECT plans only||Yes|
+|Network restrictions||Medicare SELECT plans only||Yes|

-|Travel Coverage||Yes (Plans C, D, F, G, M, N)||Varies by plan|
+|Travel coverage||Yes (Plans C, D, F, G, M, N)||Varies by plan|

 |Copays||Varies by plan||Yes|